docker/docs/content/faq/security/general.md

 ### How are sessions managed and do they expire?

 Docker Desktop sessions expire after 90 days, or after 30 days of inactivity.
-Note that these session expirations are related to the tokens stored by Docker Desktop.
+These session expirations are related to the tokens stored by Docker Desktop.
+For example, if Docker Desktop isn't refreshed within 30 days, the user must log in to get a new token.
 Session expiration isn't an accurate metric to determine when a user last logged in to or used Docker Desktop.

 In Docker Hub, users are signed out due to inactivity after 14 days and must sign in again after 30 days.